 Board of Directors

 The Board of Directors contributes, as a group and individually, to many aspects of VIVO.
-They involve themselves as stewards, on the many committees, on projects, with their expertise and connections in the community-at-large and throughout the institution.
+They involve themselves as stewards, on the many committees, on projects, with their expertise and connections in the community-at-large and wow look it canada viagra generic throughout the institution.
 They are a dedicated group with VIVO’s continued operations: long-term planning, fundraising, support of programming, distribution, archives, and educational programs as the direction and focus of their involvement.
 VIVO thanks them all for their efforts, support and time.

 Todd is a writer, artist and curator, and spearheads Wild Ideas & Art Projects Inc. He has 25 years of experience in management of non-profits and art galleries.
 Former administrative positions include Executive Director, Curator and Collection Management at several British Columbia cultural institutions.
 He formerly worked as Executive Director at Open Space Arts Society, Victoria; Interim Director and Curator at Simon Fraser University Art Gallery, Vancouver; and Director and Curator at the Burnaby Art Gallery, Burnaby.
 He studied at Ohio State University, Columbus College of Art & Design while working at the PACE Gallery, Columbus Ohio before travelling to Nova Scotia to finish his studies at the Nova Scotia College of Art & Design.